BradleyCulley/bradleyculley.github.io/_posts/2024-06-16-living-forever-could-be-nice.md

 <p>
 Also interesting was what happened <i>after</i> she achieved financial freedom.
-She said her wealth grew faster afterward.
+She said her wealth grew <i>faster</i> afterward.
 She worked more in alignment with her personal missions, took more calculated risks, and so on.
 </p>

 <p>
-Mark Cuban was once asked "What's the best thing about being a billionaire?
-The worst?"².
+Mark Cuban was once asked, "What's the best thing about being a billionaire?
+The worst?".
 His answer: "Everything.
-Nothing."².
+Nothing."²
 </p>

 -----